 If this is enabled, the object is exported to the FBX format.
 Otherwise, the object is ignored during export.

-If this is enabled, any animation data associated with the object is exported to the FBX format.
-Otherwise, the object is exported without animation.
+If this is enabled, the object's scale is exported to the FBX format.
+Otherwise, the scale reamains constant.

 Enable this option to remove namespaces during export.
 For example, a joint named 1:forearm_l will be exported as forearm_l.

 When animation is imported, the names of the objects from the FBX file are compared with the names of the scene objects without namespaces.

 Usually, joints are imported to Cascadeur scenes along with 3d meshes.
 Sometimes, however, you might need to add joints directly to the scene.

 To create a joint, select Add joint from the Objects menu: